 Click here for Healthy Breakfast Recipes -

 Breakfast is the most important meal of the day, but do any of us truly know why?
-Besides the fact that breakfast foods are hands-down superior to the other two meals of the day (there’s so many options!), your body actually benefits when you grab some grub before you head off to start your day.
+Besides the fact that breakfast foods are hands-down superior to the other two meals of the day (there are so many options!), your body actually benefits when you grab some grub before you head off to start your day.

 Studies have shown that eating soon after you wake up can help give your metabolism a boost, which can decrease levels of hunger later in the day, fight off fatigue, and give you extra energy all day long.
 And if that’s not enough, eating certain foods can even help you shed some extra weight, if you’re looking to do so.
-Regardless of whether you wake up starving for food, or are fine with a cup of coffee for the morning commute, these 15 health breakfast recipes that everyone will gobble up.
+Regardless of whether you wake up starving for food, or are fine with a cup of coffee for the morning commute, these 15 healthy breakfast recipes that everyone will gobble up.

-English Breakfast Tray Bake – Barbara Mendez ,of Barbara Mendez Nutrition, tells Woman’s Day that the best foods for weight loss are vegetables and protein, so this dish serves up both in a delicious and stylish way.
+English Breakfast Tray Bake – Barbara Mendez, of Barbara Mendez Nutrition, tells Woman’s Day that the best foods for weight loss are vegetables and protein, so this dish serves up both in a delicious and stylish way.
 This egg, sausage, and veggie dish is savory and will keep you full until lunch.

 Slow Cooker Maple-Berry Oatmeal – Oatmeal is “hearty and satisfying and filling,”.
 If you can’t get in some eggs, or go with oatmeal.
 Even though it won’t pack as much protein into your breakfast, it can help slow insulin response because of the high density of fiber.
 Get some antioxidants by adding berries on top.